(Photo by Daniel Hess)

 - Interested in freelance gigs.

-- Currently employed, but wanting to feel out future opportunities.
+- Currently employed, but want to feel out future opportunities.

 - Looking to network.

-- Wanting to showcase your technical skills at a community event about tech company culture and professional development in a cool venue and great social environment.
+- Have technical skills and want to attend a community event about tech company culture, professional development in a cool venue and a great social environment.

 Building a data acquisition system?
 Don’t make this mistake